 Further into the East, Poles and Czech Catholics celebrate the resurrection of Christ by drenching family, friends, and sometimes, complete strangers in water.
 In Bermuda and other tropical countries, families head to the beach in droves, as a symbolic form of spiritual cleansing and renewal-- as well as to enjoy the waves before the warmest temperatures of summer set in.

 But the Pope celebrates Easter in a very different, often solemn way.
-Not only does he lead the morning Easter mass on this day, the Vatican Press' report of his schedule paints a very traditional church celebration with even less fanfare: no eggs, no omelettes, and no sandy beaches.
+Not only does he lead the morning Easter mass on this day, the Vatican Press' report of his schedule paints a very traditional church celebration.

-Easter, for the Pope, starts a day prior, with an Easter vigil mass held at St. Peter's Basilica.
-(For Easter Sunday 2019, the vigil falls on April 20th.)
+Easter, for the Pope, starts a day prior, with an Easter vigil mass held at St. Peter's Basilica. (for Easter Sunday 2022, the vigil falls on April 16th.)